 - CCAC policy statement: Categories of Invasiveness in Animal Experiments

-All personnel involved in animal-based research and teaching must be competent and adequately trained in the principles of animal ethics and care.
+All personnel involved in animal-based research and teaching must be knowledgeable and adequately trained in the principles of humane experimental science and ethical issues associated with the use of animals, including the Three Rs tenet (replacement, reduction and refinement).
 All students, staff and faculty who have no previous experience in animal care are required to take mandatory training prior to conducting research or teaching.

 The Canadian Council on Animal Care (CCAC) provides training events (national workshops and webinars) and training modules.

 Access to the CCAC training modules available at https://ccac.ca/en/training/modules/.

 - Core Stream (Ethics in animal experimentation; Occupational health and safety; Three Rs of humane animal experimentation)